saml-dev/obsidian-custom-js/README.md

 ## Usage/Example

 CustomJS works by writing javascript classes.
-Each file can only contain one class.
+Each file can contain one class _and only one class_.
+Imports, constants, etc defined outside the class will break CustomJS.

 ### Accessing your classes